KNOTS OF ECPHORE 2022

 Credits: Concept: Helene Nymann, Animation-artist: Lasse Smith, Sound: Jeppe Brix

-In Selva of Selves (S.O.S) we journey down underneath the sea and encounter the sea-slug and famous laboratory animal, Aplysia Californica.
+In Selva of Selves (S.O.S) we journey down through a liquid substance and encounter the sea-slug and famous laboratory animal, Aplysia Californica.
 Used in scientific tests, Aplysia Californica, has helped pave the way for a deeper understanding of how human memories are created, supplying new information about memory storage, plasticity and even memory transfer.
-The special combination of the sea-slug’s simple nervous system, extraordinarily large sized neurons as well as its fascinating self-defense mechanism, a fuchsia colored chemical liquid, makes it a powerful model organism for sensitization training.
+The special combination of the sea-slug’s simple nervous system, extraordinarily large sized neurons as well as its fascinating self-defense mechanism, a fuchsia-colored chemical liquid, makes it a powerful organism for us to learn from and with.

-In Selva of Selves (S.O.S) we make a shift in perspective, as we in an almost Alice in Wonderland like fashion, fall down the hole of the slug’s siphon, arriving deep inside its pulsating nervous system.
-Thus, in a merge between art and science, the work opens up to new narratives, while at the same time posing the question; if other than-human encounters open possibilities for emergent realization of worlds, not just world-views, then might not all life, be thoughtful life?
+In Selva of Selves (S.O.S) we make a shift in perspective, as we in an almost Alice in Wonderland like fashion, disappear down through the opening of the slug’s siphon, arriving deep inside its pulsating nervous system.
+Thus, in a merge between art and neuroscience, the work opens up to a third space of perspective taking.
+A space of co- evolutionary imaginings – a space on the erogenous limits of perception and cognition.

 ARS MEMORIA – Memes for Imagination